Not everyone can make it to the polls on Election Day, which is why you have the ability to vote early both in person and by mail.

 If you are a permanent vote-by-mail voter and no longer wish to receive a ballot by mail for each election, email firstname.lastname@example.org or call (925) 335-7800 and state that you no longer want to be a vote-by-mail voter.

 Vote Early In Person

 Contra Costa County has Regional Early Voting sites that give you flexibility in casting your ballot.
-Early voting sites are open a week prior to an election.
+Early voting sites will be available starting Thursday November 1st.